About the Economic Justice Forum (EJF)

 Founding Team

 Hon.
-Christopher Mwambingu — Founder & Coordinator
+Christopher Mwambingu — President & Founder

 Mr. Christopher Mwambingu is an independent leader, former Member of the County Assembly of Taita Taveta, and 2025 Mwatate MP candidate.
 A committed advocate of economic justice, human rights, and the protection of both people's and environmental rights, he has dedicated his life to defending the rights of rural and marginalized communities and ensuring they achieve economic freedom.
 Christopher believes that true justice and lasting freedom cannot exist without economic empowerment, and he works tirelessly to create opportunities that enable communities to thrive.
 Drawing on his experience in governance, public service, and community organizing, he combines vision, integrity, and transformative leadership to advance equity, accountability, and sustainable development for all.